maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

 ├── requirements.txt
 └── README.md

+📌 Each file and folder has a clear responsibility.

-How to Run the Project
+▶️ How to Run the Project
 Step 1: Create Virtual Environment python -m venv venv